Eyeball It Privacy Policy

 The privacy posture changes meaningfully depending on whether you're on the free tier or have a premium subscription:

 If you want the most private experience, the All Tools subscription is also the most private tier.
-(We didn't design it that way deliberately, but it falls out of "no ads = no AdMob = no IDFA tracking.")
+(We didn't design it that way deliberately, but it falls out of "no ads = no AdMob = no data going outside the app.")

 Family Sharing